 The Collectors

 The Collectors is a series of paintings and prints I began making in 2024.
-These works depict people who collect and surround themselves with art.
+They are depictions of the art world.

 Points of View